-Oil prices set to rise as Opec countries cut output
+Oil price rises after Opec oil producers cut output

 - Published